iotaledger/tips/0006-urts-tip-sel/0006-urts-tip-sel.md

 ### Milestone based tip scoring

+The milestone based scoring defines a tip's score by investigating the tip's relation to the cone it approves and previous issued  milestones.

 A tip can have one of 3 score states:
 * `0`: The tip is lazy and should not be selected.
 * `1`: The tip is somewhat lazy.